Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 The scenarios and related stress tests modelled and how they link to the principal risks and uncertainties were:

-In performing the above tests it was assumed that no major reorganisations or significant working capital initiatives occur in mitigation, capital expenditure is unchanged from that in the strategic plan, dividends continue to be paid and there are no changes in debt financing.
+In performing the above tests it was assumed that no major reorganisations or significant working capital initiatives occur in mitigation, capital expenditure is not lower than that in the strategic plan, dividends continue to be paid and there are no changes in or extensions to debt financing.
+As a result, all the above tests model the new principal risk and uncertainty ‘Access to debt and capital markets’.

-The results of the above stress tests showed the Group would be able to withstand the impact of these scenarios occurring.
+In none of the stress tests were the Group’s covenants breached nor were the Group’s debt facilities used up.
+The results of the stress tests to the left showed the Group would be able to withstand the impact of these scenarios occurring.

 The above scenarios are hypothetical and extremely severe for the purpose of creating outcomes that have the ability to threaten the viability of the Group; however, multiple control measures are in place to prevent and mitigate any such occurrences from taking place.
 If any of these scenarios actually happened, various options are available to the Group to maintain liquidity so as to continue in operation.